savonet/book/language.md

   # string.split(separator=":", "a:42:hello");;
   - : [string] = ["a", "42", "hello"]
   ```
+- `string.contains`: test whether a string contains (or begins or ends with) a
+  particular substring,
 - `string.match`: test whether a string matches a regular expression,\TODO{give
-  an example and explain basics of regexps, or maybe simply a reference to the corresponding section}
+  an example and explain basics of regexps, or maybe simply a reference to the
+  corresponding section}
 - `string.replace`: replace substrings matching a regular
   expression,
 - `string.quote`: escape shell special characters (you should always use this